 There is one catch about visiting Clovelly; you need to pay to enter.
 There’s only one way in, and that’s through the visitor centre (which, by the way, is award-winning apparently).
-It costs 8 for an adult and ? for a child to enter the town.
+It costs £8 for an adult to enter the town.

 Once you’ve entered, all of the museums are free of charge.